ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 the corresponding word embeddings @web_pytorch_embedding.
 So the embedding layer will help give some meaning to our naive encoding of the tokens.
 The second layer of the model is an LSTM layer.
-The LSTM layer is really good at predicting sequential data, so it will enable us to predict the next toekn given the 100 sized window of tokens.
+The LSTM layer is really good at predicting sequential data, so it will enable us to predict the next token given the 100 sized window of tokens.
 Then we add a Dropout layer in order to improve model's performance.
 The last layer is simply a Linear layer which will have output equal to the number of our unique vocabulary tokens.
 Here is the basic code of